Course Catalog 2024-2025

 ANT 242 Cook, Drink and Eat: The Anthropology of Food (4 Credits)

 Drawing on a holistic, multidisciplinary perspective, this course considers food as a lens through which to examine issues of identity such as gender, family, community, nationality, religion and class.
 Food and drink are further considered in terms of how they sustain human life.
 The class explores the journey of food production, preparation, distribution and consumption as well as food scarcity, security and sovereignty.
 Local, national and global networks are examined in an attempt to better understand the cultural and nutritional importance of food and the role it plays in socioeconomic and political relationships.
-Ethnographic research will be conducted in the local community. {S}
+Ethnographic research is conducted in the local community. {S}

 Fall, Spring, Variable